Super Mario 64 DS: Sales

 Super Mario 64 DS has been commercially successful.
-Following its release in Japan, the game sold 241,000 copies by December 19, 2004, and was the fifth best-selling game on the weekly sales chart of that week.
+After launching, the game debuted on NPD Group's best-selling console titles list for November 2004 at number ten.
+It remained at that spot by January 2005.
+A few months later, NPD Group reported that the game's sales ranked it the seventh top portable game during June 2005.
+Dengeki staff reported that Super Mario 64 DS was a popular title at several game stores in Tokyo, Japan during the first day of the console launch.
+Following its Japanese release, the game sold 241,000 copies by December 19, 2004, and was the fifth best-selling game on the weekly sales chart of that week.
 Sales continued to increase, and Super Mario 64 DS had sold 639,000 units by February 20, 2005.
-The game frequently appeared on Amazon.com's sales charts.
-In the first week of June 2006, it was listed as the sixth best-selling Nintendo DS game, and had risen to number three by the last week of the month.
-The game appeared again near the end of July 2006 as the eighth best-selling game.
-At the beginning of 2008, Amazon.com charts listed the game as the seventh best-selling Nintendo DS game in the United States.
+At the end of May 2005, Super Mario 64 DS was the second highest-selling DS game on the Entertainment and Leisure Software Publishers Association's United Kingdom chart tracking.
+The game reached the top spot on the chart in June before falling back to number two in July.

 In the United States, it sold 1.4 million copies and earned $42 million by August 2006.
-During the period between January 2000 and August 2006, it was the seventh highest-selling game launched for the Nintendo DS.
+During the period between January 2000 and August 2006, it was the seventh highest-selling game launched for a handheld console.
 By November 2006, the game had sold over one million units in Europe, and by the end of 2007, over two million copies in the United States.
-By May 31, 2011, the game had sold 4.34 million copies in the United States, and in October 2012 Nintendo reported that the game had surpassed sales of 5 million units.
+By May 31, 2011, the game had sold 4.34 million copies in the United States, and in October 2012, Nintendo reported that the game had surpassed sales of 5 million units, the third title on the system to reach that mark.
 As of March 31, 2018, Super Mario 64 DS has sold 11.06 million copies worldwide.